-15 4.1 Reliability of tested method
+4.1 Reliability of tested method

 The wind multiplier method has been used earlier to estimate the design values of buildings and other constructions (AS/NZS 1170.2, 2011) and assessment of wind damage risk (Yang et al., 2014).
 Based on our study, the wind multiplier method is very capable of identifying the locations having the highest extreme wind speeds in Finnish conditions.
 This is true despite the fact that this approach is much simpler than the dynamical models.
-The method seem to underestimate wind speeds at small islands
+The method seem to underestimate wind speeds at small islands located on the open sea and this issue has to be taken into account if high-spatialresolution assessment of extreme wind speeds is calculated to such conditions.
+The wind multiplier approach is also easily transferable to any location with needed terrain information and is an interesting and easily applicable alternative to use to assess the exposure of terrain.

-- 20 located on open sea and this issue has to be taken into account in case high spatial resolution assessment of extreme wind speeds are calculated to such conditions.
-The wind multiplier approach is also easily transferable to any location with needed terrain information and is an interesting and easily applicable alternative to use to assess the exposure of terrain. - How precise each grid square estimate is depends on several external factors.
-First, we must have an estimate of the coarse scale return levels of the extreme wind speeds.
-Reanalysed data gives such a coarse estimate.
-If the reanalysed data is compared to in situ measurements in certain wind storm event, it is easy to find large differences between them.
-As well, the return levels of wind speed calculated using ERA-Interim grid values can be quite different from the value based on point measurements, but downscaling the grid value to the point using the wind multiplier approach improves the estimate substantially, as we demonstrated in Fig. 6.
-It is also good to remember that although the wind measurements made at meteorological stations can - 30 go through several quality control steps, they may still contain erroneous values.
-FMI has a three stage quality control system.
-First check is done at the observation station site checking the main instrument malfunctions.
-The next check is done before storing the data to database.
-This check includes e.g. comparison with the extreme values and temporal and spatial consistency.
+How precise each grid square estimate is depends on several external factors.
+First, we must have an estimate of the coarse-scale return levels of the extreme wind speeds.
+Reanalyzed data give such a coarse estimate.
+If the reanalyzed data are compared to in situ measurements in certain wind storm event, it is easy to find large differences between them.
+In addition, the return levels of wind speed calculated using ERA-Interim grid values can be quite different from the value based on point measurements, but downscaling the grid value to the point using the wind multiplier approach improves the estimate substantially, as we demonstrated in Fig. 6.
+It is also good to remember that, although the wind measurements made at meteorological stations can go through several quality control steps, they may still contain erroneous values.
+FMI has a three-stage quality control system.
+The first check is done at the observation station site checking the main instrument malfunctions.
+The next check is done before storing the data in the database.
+This check includes, for example, comparison with the extreme values and temporal and spatial consistency.
 The final step is the manual quality control for those values that did not pass earlier steps.
 The quality control ensures that the values stored in database are realistic and can have occurred.
-However, quality control does not guarantee that the - 35 measurements are exactly correct.
-As well, quality control does not ensure the homogeneity of observations.
-The changes at measuring site and changes in instrumentation as well as, the changes of the height of anemometer installation can lead to discontinuations, break points, in observational time-series.
+However, quality control does not guarantee that the measurements are exactly correct.
+In addition, quality control does not ensure the homogeneity of observations.
+The changes at measuring site and changes in instrumentation as well as the changes in the height of anemometer installation can lead to discontinuations, i.e., break points, in observational time series.
 These break points are relatively common also in wind observational time series like studied by Laapas and Venäläinen (2017).
 In that sense the return periods based on measured values (Table 1, Fig. 6) contain uncertainties that are wise to remember when the comparison is fully valued.